Home » Autism Diet and Nutrition » Choosing the Best Probiotics for Autism

 • Headaches

 Never give probiotics to premature infants.
-For patients with bloody stools, post-cardiac surgery patients, and patients with pancreatic dysfunction, should be authorized by their physicians.
+For patients with bloody stools, post-cardiac surgery patients, and patients with pancreatic dysfunction, the use should be authorized by their physicians.

 http://treatautism.ca/biomedical-treatment/digestion-and-inflammation/gut-probiotics/